ystia/yorc/doc/bootstrap.rst

 Bootstrapping the setup in interactive mode
 -------------------------------------------

-You can bootstrap the setup in interactive mode running :
+You can bootstrap the setup in interactive mode running:

 .. parsed-literal::

     ./yorc bootstrap [--review]